TLESORT/State-Representation-Learning-An-Overview/README.md

 - **Loss is its own Reward: Self-Supervision for Reinforcement Learning** (2016) <br>
- *Evan Shelhamer, Parsa Mahmoudieh, Max Argus, Trevor Darrell* [pdf](https://arxiv.org/pdf/1612.07307.pdf)
+ *Evan Shelhamer, Parsa Mahmoudieh, Max Argus, Trevor Darrell* [pdf](https://arxiv.org/pdf/1612.07307.pdf) Self-supervised pre-training and joint optimization using auxiliary losses in the absence of rewards improve the data efficiency and policy returns of end-to-end reinforcement learning \cite{Shelhamer17}.

 ## Embedded (metric) Learning